CiteOwl

 Can a fake citation have a real-looking DOI?

 Yes, that's exactly why DOIs fool people.
-A chatbot can produce a correctly formatted DOI that leads nowhere.
-Always paste it after doi.org and confirm it actually resolves.
+A chatbot can produce a correctly formatted DOI that leads nowhere, and in one 2025 study 64% of the DOIs attached to fabricated citations resolved to real but unrelated papers.
+Paste it after doi.org and confirm it resolves to the paper the citation describes, not just to some paper.

 The paper exists but doesn't say what it was cited for.
 Is that okay to use?